- Field Service Management

 Even complaints that come from customers who are known to be grouchy must be taken seriously.
 Even though these customers are sometimes overreacting, they may be sharing opinions that are held by more customers than you realize.
 And they may be revealing a serious issue in your organization that you need to quickly correct.

 Remember, the customer complaints you’re hearing are only the tip of the iceberg.
 It’s a generally accepted fact that nearly nine out of ten dissatisfied customers don’t share their concerns… at least not before it’s time to renew their contract.
 At this pivotal moment, they may ask to renegotiate the terms of their contract, or they may choose to work with the competition instead.
-There are three main challenges when dealing with customer complaints:
+There are three main challenges when handling customer complaints:

-• Maintaining your reputation.
+- Maintaining your reputation.
 In the age of social media, unhappy customers have a lot of power to negatively affect your company image.

-• Understanding that retaining existing customers is five times less expensive than acquiring new customers.
+- Understanding that retaining existing customers is five times less expensive than acquiring new customers.

 1. Set up a dedicated complaint management desk